rafid29mehda/IELTS-Study-Bot/Speaking/Part 2/README.md

 ### 15 Most Common IELTS Speaking Part 2 Cue Cards with Sample Answers

+7. Food and Cuisine

+Describe your favorite food

+Describe a traditional dish from your country

+Describe a meal you enjoyed with friends/family

+Describe a time you tried a new food

+Describe a special meal or celebration meal

+Describe a place you like to eat at

+Related topics: Culinary culture, food experiences, traditional meals, favorite restaurants.

+8. Technology and Innovation

+Describe a piece of technology you use regularly

+Describe an invention that changed the world

+Describe how technology has impacted your life

+Describe a time when you used a new gadget or software

+Describe a technological advancement you find interesting

 #### 1. Describe a Person You Admire (e.g., Influential Person, Actor, or Famous Person)
 This is one of the most common, appearing in Gradding (actor/admired, famous person), TEFL Zone (person who influenced, sportsperson), and How to Do IELTS (person taught you, humorous person).